Personal Loans

 Instead of making three monthly payments, you can consolidate those three debts into one single debt.
 This could be done by taking out a debt consolidation loan and using that borrowed money to pay off the balances of your credit cards and student loan.
 Then you will make monthly payments toward your debt consolidation loan until the loan term ends.

-When consolidating debt, you want to find a loan or plan with a lower interest rate than what you originally had across your debts.
+When consolidating debt, you want to find a loan or plan with a lower interest rate than what you originally had across your individual debts.
 This may help reduce your monthly payment.
-You also want to make sure you don't get a longer term than what you already had, to avoid paying more in interest over time.
+You also want to make sure you don't get a longer term than what you already had, to avoid paying more interest over time.

 Once you're approved for a new loan or enrolled in a debt management plan, you can begin making your monthly payments until all of your debts are paid down.